 Customer journey mapping is a powerful way of describing how users reach their goals on a given site or app.
 By combining storytelling and visualization it allows teams to immerse themselves in the client experience and empathize deeply about their experience.

-Customer journey maps help businesses understand their users better, and make it easier to spot where the company should invest in improving the customer experience.
+As a result customer journey maps make it easier to spot where the company should invest in improving the customer experience.
 They are powerful tools in customer-centric businesses to improve customer satisfaction, retention, and by extension, financial performance.
-They should form a core part of every product manager’s toolkit.

 Create a FREE account to access the customer journey map template (Miro | Figma)